 At the same time, this method facilitates better collaboration and coordination among teams, who gain clearer, centralized information as well as a real-time progress update of the project.

 Kanban is often used in addition to other agile methods, such as Scrum, and it basically consists of a dashboard divided into several columns to better organize tasks – which are represented as post-its to « paste » on it – and keep track of the workflow.

 To be more precise, each column corresponds to a specific stage within the project development process and is customized depending on the business (an on the team) needs and characteristics.
 However, we can find quite a similar column structure for most projects: To Do (for upcoming tasks to accomplish), Work in Progress (for undergoing tasks) and Done (for finished work).

 3. Scaled Agile Framework (SAFe®)

-Concerning agility at enterprise scale, SAFe – Scaled Agile Framework – is one of the most popular agile management method embodying a mindset and a framework for teams to be aligned with the overall business strategy.
+Concerning agility at enterprise scale, SAFe – Scaled Agile Framework – is one of the most popular agile management method, embodying a mindset and a framework for teams to be aligned with the overall business strategy.

 The core principle is to split work into smaller tasks to be framed and scheduled within teams, making sure that each one of them stays focused on the ultimate goal to achieve.
 Implementing SAFe means improving the project management efficiency as well as ensuring greater flexibility and cross-functional collaboration… being increasingly agile at scale.

 Moreover, SAFe introduces a common technical glossary to set the bases for more efficient collaboration among all the stakeholders involved in the same project for a given product development.
-Differently from other agile methods, such as the eXtreme Programming (XP), SAFe agile framework better suits larger teams, made up of at least 50 people.
+Differently from other agile methods, such as the eXtreme Programming – that we’ll detail hereunder – SAFe agile framework better suits larger teams, made up of at least 50 people.